Karumi/Dexter/README.md

 Usage
 -----

-To start using the library you just need to initialize Dexter with a ``Context``, preferably your ``Application`` as it won't be destroyed during your app lifetime:
+To start using the library you just need to initialize Dexter with an ``Activity``.
+Remember to stop Dexter during the ``onDestroy`` stage to avoid memory leaks.

 ```java
 public MyApplication extends Application {